Localized deformation for initial data sets with the dominant energy condition

 as in the proof of Theorem~\ref{theorem:var-sol-est}.
 Below we denote $\rho_g$ by $\rho$.
 We write where we used the fact that $\rho_{g_0} \equiv 1$ on the support of $\zeta$.
 Applying Theorem~\ref{theorem:U} as in the proof of Theorem~\ref{theorem:var-sol-est}, we have

 We now estimate the $(L U)^{\perp}$-term.
-Just as in the proof of Lemma~\ref{lemma:projection}, using the fact that all norms of a finite-dimensional space are equivalent, and that the support of $(L U)_j ^{\perp}$ is contained in $\Omega_0$, we obtain the following estimate, uniform across $\mathcal U$ and $\mathcal W$:
+Just as in the proof of Lemma~\ref{lemma:projection}, using the fact that all norms of a finite-dimensional space are equivalent, and that the support of $(L U)_j ^{\perp}$ is contained in $\overline{\Omega_0}$, we obtain the following estimate, uniformly across $\mathcal U$ and $\mathcal W$:

-To estimate $\| L U\|_{L^2(\Omega_0)}$, we note that $L$ is a differential operator that contains four derivatives on $f$ and three derivatives on $X$ and that $\Omega_0$ is compact.
+To estimate $\| L U\|_{L^2(\Omega_0)}$, we note that $L$ is a differential operator that contains four derivatives on $f$ and three derivatives on $X$ and that $\overline{\Omega_0}$ is compact.
 Then by enlarging the constant $C$ if necessary and by interpolation, we have

 where in the last inequality, we replace the norms on $\Omega_0$ by the corresponding weighted norms on $\Omega$, up to the multiple of a constant that is uniform in $(g,\pi)\in \mathcal U$ and $W\in \mathcal W$.
-Choosing $\epsilon$ sufficiently small and absorbing the weighted H\"{o}lder norm on $(f, X)$ to the left hand side gives the desired H\"{o}lder estimates.
-The weighted Sobolev estimates on $(f, X)$ follow by Proposition~\ref{proposition:linear-projected}, and the fact that the solution to the linear system is unique.
+The weighted Sobolev estimates on $(f, X)$ follow by Theorem~\ref{theorem:linear-projected}, and the fact that the solution to the linear system is unique.
+Using this and choosing $\epsilon>0$ sufficiently small in the preceding inequality, we can absorb the weighted H\"{o}lder norm on $(f, X)$ to give the desired H\"{o}lder estimates. \end{proof}